AlexyPulivelil/Climate-Change/README.md

  LiquiDa is a Mobile App which helps us to ensure availability and sustainable management of clean water.

-## Short description

-LiquiDa is a Mobile App which helps us to ensure availability and sustainable management of clean water.

 ### What's the problem?

 The main problems we try to solev is :